GRACeFUL-project/GRACe/Readme.md

-# GRACeFUL generic library
+# GRACe - a domain specific language for GRACeFUL Concept Maps

 A DSL for GRACeFUL components.

 ## Installing

-In order to use `GenericLibrary`, the following software dependencies must be
+In order to use `GRACe`, the following software dependencies must be
 met:

 * [The MiniZinc distribution](http://www.minizinc.org/index.html)
 * [GHC](https://www.haskell.org/downloads)

 To ensure that library dependencies are exactly met, we recommend that you use `stack`. `stack` handles the entire toolchain (including GHC), library dependencies, building and executing.
 Instructions for installing `stack` on macOS, Linux and Windows can be found [here](https://docs.haskellstack.org/en/stable/install_and_upgrade/).

 ### Installing MiniZinc: Linux